 They must remain vigilant because falling into the water can prove deadly, considering the intertidal zone has strong, pounding waves.
 The risk grows substantially when harvesters want to fetch the best quality and hard-to-remove gooseneck barnacles growing on rock edges.

 In addition, the harvesting process is slow despite the short low-tide window.
 Harvesters should do it carefully to ensure the barnacle is intact or otherwise risk lowering the quality of the product.

 Gooseneck barnacles are also expensive because most regions have restrictions on the amount individuals can harvest in a given period.
-This approach usually helps prevent overharvesting.
+In California, it is completely illegal to collect gooseneck barnacles.
+Even so, Oregon allows collection on jetties but not natural rock formations.
 Thus, the demand for gooseneck barnacles is always higher than supply, making this seafood rare and expensive.